-3.8 Flushing and Disinfecting Lines: Before placing the lines in service, all water mains shall be systematically and thoroughly flushed at a minimum velocity of 2.5 fps for the purpose of removing any remaining dirt or foreign matter, and then shall be disinfected by chlorination to a completely sterile condition to the satisfaction of the Owner and Missouri Department of Natural Resources.
+3.8 Flushing and Disinfecting Lines: All requirements of AWWA Standard C651 regarding disinfection shall apply.
+A copy of AWWA C651 is included at the end of this section for reference.
+Before placing the lines in service, all water mains shall be systematically and thoroughly flushed at a minimum velocity of 2.5 fps for the purpose of removing any remaining dirt or foreign matter, and then shall be disinfected by chlorination to a completely sterile condition to the satisfaction of the Owner and Missouri Department of Natural Resources.
 Chlorination shall produce a chlorine residual of not less than 25 ppm in the water at any and all points in the line after standing twenty-four hours in the pipe.
 After the 24-hour retention period, the heavily chlorinated water shall be flushed from the mains until the chlorine concentration in the water leaving the main falls to below 1mg/1.
 Chlorine residual determinations shall be made by the Contractor in the presence of the Owner's Representative to ascertain that the heavily chlorinated water has been removed from the piping.